Duke and North Carolina State, just moments apart, were bounced from the NCAA tournament by Big Ten Conference members Michigan State and Wisconsin.

 Even with three exceptional players (guards Daniel Ewing and J.J.
 Redick, along with center Shelden Williams) in its lineup, Duke overachieved this season.

 But Friday night the Blue Devils were facing a team against which they needed the very best that those three players could give them.
-Ewing was outstanding but Redick's jumper, for the third game in a row, was off target and Williams was saddled with foul problems before he was disqualified after being pump-faked down low by Paul Davis with 2:41 to go.
+Ewing was outstanding but Redick's jumper, for the third game in a row, was off target and Williams was saddled with foul problems before he was disqualified after being pump-faked down low by Paul Davis with 2:41.
 Davis converted the layup and ensuing free throw for a 69-63 advantage.
 And that was pretty much that.

 After the Spartans had dispatched Duke, Kentucky used its marvelous depth – most specifically, its three 6-foot-10-plus post players – to make on-court life complicated for All-America (and All-Australia, we should probably add) center Andrew Bogut and had things more or less in control while beating Utah, 62-52.